-- Violent language or images. - Hats, hoods as headwear, bonnets, durags, berets, visors, helmets, and caps. - Shirts that show midriffs or tube tops. - Images or language depicting drugs or alcohol (or any illegal item or activity). - Images or language depicting hate speech, profanity, pornography. - Images or language that creates a hostile or intimidating environment based on any protected class or consistently marginalized groups. - Any clothing that reveals visible undergarments - Accessories that could be considered dangerous or could be used as a weapon. - · Any item that obscures the face or ears (except as a religious observance, medical reasons, or state health mandate). - Outerwear coats, lined jackets, lined hoodies, vests, gloves, scarves, sunglasses, backpacks, over-sized purses, book bags and sports bags.
+- Violent language or images. - Images or language depicting drugs or alcohol (or any illegal item or activity). - · Hate speech, profanity, pornography. - Images or language that creates a hostile or intimidating environment based on any protected class or consistently marginalized groups. - Any clothing that reveals visible undergarments - Accessories that could be considered dangerous or could be used as a weapon. - Any item that obscures the face or ears (except as a religious observance). - Outerwear coats, lined jackets, lined hoodies, vests, gloves, scarves, sunglasses, backpacks, over-sized purses, book bags and sports bags.